kwallace3/Battleship/README.md

 # Description
 ## What?
-Our **server-client Battleship Game** allows one or two players to virtually play a competitive game of Battleship.
+Our **server-client Battleship Game** allows two players to virtually play a competitive game of Battleship.
 ## Why?
 Battleship is a cool game to design for a project.
+It is challenging to build a game server and clients.
+This project would help us learn and review the concept of Network programming especially socket-programming.
 ## How?
 Users will be able to connect to our game server and load a graphic user interface, they will also be connected to a player.
 ## Deliverables